Steve Caballero: Other projects

 He has been a member of several punk bands including The Faction, Odd Man Out, Shovelhead, and Soda, and released a compilation CD of the various bands he has appeared in, titled Bandology, through Sessions Records.
 The Faction's song "Skate And Destroy" featured on the soundtrack of Powell Peralta's eponymous Bones Brigade Video Show.
 He also had an acting role as Juan in the 1984 Jimmy McNichol action movie Escape from El Diablo, together with fellow skateboarder Mike McGill.
 In the 1980s, Caballero published a skate zine entitled 'SPEED ZINE,' which replaced 'Skate Punk,' an earlier zine that he discontinued, in part, because he "didn't like the name anymore."

 Caballero also paints, collects toys and comic books, rides motocross, and is a hot rod enthusiast.

 Caballero started a new punk band called Urethane, who has signed to the Cyber Tracks record label.
 Their debut album, ‘Chasing Horizons’, was released on September 24, 2021.

 Personal life

 Caballero is of Japanese and Mexican descent.
-Caballero was raised Catholic but now attends a non-denominational Christian church in Carlsbad, California named Daybreak since 2005.
+Caballero was raised Catholic but attended a non-denominational Christian church in Carlsbad, California named Daybreak since 2005.
 He lived with his family for several years in San Jose until they relocated to San Diego, where the family currently resides.